Ash Wednesday Remembered

 I also remember a deep sense of belonging to a rite and ritual that had gone on for a long, long time.
 Lent always gave me a strong sense of the communion of the saints.
 It was not just me, my family, or my parish.
 People had been doing this for a very long time.
 We belonged to the age of the martyrs, stood in line with the early catechumens, did penance like those public sinners of olde.

-Disciplines like these are disappearing from modern American Christianity, which seems to me much more about middle class values, getting ahead, wealth, and God’s so-called blessings.
+When later I studied other religions, I discovered this sense of discipline and a special time to be universal.
+Now it has almost totally disappeared from modern American religion, which seems to me much more about middle class values, getting ahead, wealth, and God’s so-called blessings.
 We are missing something by not fasting and abstaining, by not joining the communion of saints who have practiced these disciplines before us.

 Join the Conversation in the Westar Public Square